cilium/community/sig-TEMPLATE/README.md

 ## Leads

-The Leads are responsible to drive the operations and technical decisions of a SIG area.
+The Leads are responsible to drive the operations and technical decisions of a SIG area, and uphold the [community values](https://github.com/cilium/community/blob/main/VALUES.md).
 * Example Lead (@examplehandle)